sq-96/Brain-ResNet/manuscript.md

 #### 4. Purifying Selection
 Minor allele frequency of potential functional variants and control variants is obtained from gnomAD.
+The MetaChrom score ranges from 0 to 1.
+We splitted variants into 5 bins according to the MetaChrom score, We created five bins, namely 0-0.05, 0.05-0.1, 0.1-0.15, 0.15-0.2 and 0.2-1.0, and split variants into bins according their MetaChrom score.
+In each bin, We calculated the mean of minor allele frequency and standard error of the mean.

 ## References {.page_break_before}